Arturo-Granados/learning-airflow/README.md

 ## Important concepts

+### DAG'S:
-DAG'S: Directed Acyclic Graph. is a collection of tasks with dependencies that represent a workflow or data pipeline.
+Directed Acyclic Graph. is a collection of tasks with dependencies that represent a workflow or data pipeline.
 A DAG is defined as a Python script that creates a DAG object and adds tasks to it using Airflow's Python API.

+### Operators:
-Operators: is a class that defines a single task in a DAG.
+Is a class that defines a single task in a DAG.

-kind of operators:
+### kind of operators:

 Action operator  -> excute some thing